NickSale/NickSale.github.io/_pages/about.md

 I am a first year PhD student at Swansea University under the supervision of [Jeff Giansiracusa](https://sites.google.com/view/jeffreygiansiracusa/home) and [Pawel Dlotko](https://www.swansea.ac.uk/staff/science/maths/dlotkopt/), working in the area of Topological Data Analysis.
 My interests include applications, statistical approaches to persistent homology, and the relationship between TDA and manifold learning techniques.

 ### Travel / News
-* June 2020 - Attending (virtually) the Workshop on Topological Data Analysis at the Fields Institute.
+* June 2020 - Attended (virtually) the [Workshop on Topological Data Analysis](http://www.fields.utoronto.ca/activities/19-20/toric-TDA) at the Fields Institute.
+* May 2020 - Attended (virtually) a meeting of the [UK Centre for Topological Data Analysis](https://www.maths.ox.ac.uk/groups/topological-data-analysis).
-* November 2019 - Attended a meeting of the UK Centre for Topological Data Analysis in Oxford.
+* November 2019 - Attended a meeting of the [UK Centre for Topological Data Analysis](https://www.maths.ox.ac.uk/groups/topological-data-analysis) in Oxford.
 * October 2019 - Officially started my PhD studies at Swansea University.
 * September 2019 - Graduated from Oxford with a first class integrated masters in Mathematics and Computer Science.
 * July 2019 - Took part in [TAGSS III](http://www.adaboralevi.com/TAGSS/2019.html) at the ICTP in Trieste.